e-ditiones/ODD17/README.md

 <br/>

-First, we created a file `Mother.xml`containing all the elements that we will use during encoding, then we process a first transformation with `oddbyexample.xml`.
+First, we create a file `Mother.xml` containing all the elements that we will use during encoding, and this document is transformed with `oddbyexample.xml` to produce an ODD called `Mother-ODD.xml`.
+This last document is then transformed with the `odd2odd.xsl` to obtain produce a document called `Mother-compiled.xml`, used by the other sub-ODDs.
-We process on the output file, `Mother-ODD.xml`, an other transformation with `odd2odd`.
-The final output file, `Mother-compiled.xml`is used for the ODD-chaining process.

 You can learn more about it [here](https://wiki.tei-c.org/index.php/ODD_chaining) and [here](https://github.com/TEIC/TEI/tree/e375991d8155fe619f429be5774e3c75022e1e87/Documents/pureODD).

 ## Schemas

-This repository contains all the schemas in RELAXNG of the project e-ditiones.
+This repository contains all the schemas in RELAXNG of the _E-ditiones_ project.
 Note that all texts must be valid against these schemas.

 You will find six specific schemas, there are schemas for :